joannawojtasz/LoveLetters/README.md

 * Problem: The games runs multiple times.
 At first attempt it runs once, than twice, four time and so on.
 Reason: The event listeners are added each time the event litener is run.
 Solution: New place for event listeners in the game script.

+* Problem: The games runs multiple times on medium level.
+Reason: See above.
+Solution: New place for event listeners in the game script.

+* Problem: The games runs multiple times on medium level when user fails.
+Reason: While game displays game result the script continue checking the answer.
+Solution: Rearange the script.
+Set a new function for displaying result that turns off checking the answer.